kallosforcouncil/platform/README.md

 OPEN PLATFORM

 This is the first political platform posted to GitHub as well as on a Drupal site where our solutions are going out to anyone who can improve them.
-The way that free and open source software make better code and the way government code should be made better.
+The way that free and open source makes computer code better is the way government code can also be made better.

 Please support our campaign for a better city, if not a better world, by reviewing our platform, and improving our policy positions on the GitHub or on our Drupal site at http://KallosForCouncil.com.